MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extensible-enums.md

 |EnumTypeId   | Integer |
 |EnumTypeName | Text    |

-Some table fields share options that semantically are identical options.
+Some table fields share options that are semantically identical.
 In those cases the **EnumTypeId** and **EnumTypeName** must be the same across all the fields.
 There is no design or runtime check for collision of IDs, but loading generated symbols, see [Running C/SIDE and AL Side-by-Side](devenv-running-cside-and-al-side-by-side.md), into the compiler will show collision errors.

 ### Conversions
 Conversion to and from `enum` is more strict than for `Options` in C/SIDE.